enisdenjo/graphql-ws/PROTOCOL.md

 - `id` used for uniquely identifying server responses and connecting them with the client requests
 - `payload` holding the extra "payload" information to go with the specific message type

-The server can terminate the socket (kick the client off) at any time.
+The server can close the socket (kick the client off) at any time.
 The close event dispatched by the server is used to describe the fatal error to the client.

-The client terminates the socket and closes the connection by dispatching a `1000: Normal Closure` close event to the server indicating a normal closure.
+The client closes the socket and the connection by dispatching a `1000: Normal Closure` close event to the server indicating a normal closure.

 ## Keep-Alive